galnir/Master-Bot/README.md

 Generate a token in your Discord developer portal.

 #### Next Auth
-You can leave everything as is, just change 'yourclientid' in NEXT_PUBLIC_INVITE_URL to your Discord bot id.
+Change 'yourclientid' in NEXT_PUBLIC_INVITE_URL to your Discord bot id and change the `<public_server_ip>` in the `NEXTAUTH_URL` to your public IPv4 IP.
+You can find your public IP via the `Find Your IP` link in the links below if you are hosting on your own system.
+If you are hosting on a VPs, the public IP is your VPS IP.

 #### Next Auth Discord Provider
 Go to the OAuth2 tab in the developer portal, copy the Client ID to DISCORD_CLIENT_ID and generate a secret to place in DISCORD_CLIENT_SECRET.
-Also, set this as the URL under 'Redirects': http://localhost:3000/api/auth/callback/discord.
+Also, add these URLs under 'Redirects': `http://<public_server_ip>:3000/api/auth/callback/discord` and `http://0.0.0.0:3000/api/auth/callback/discord`.

 #### Lavalink
 You can leave this as long as the values match your application.yml.